sachaker/aud.io/data/text/outline.md

 - Determine training dataset
 - Determine model to be used
-- Successfully transfer specific voice styles (must be high quality output)
+- Successfully transfer specific voice styles from videos (must be high quality output)
 - Deploy system via an iOS app or web interface

 ## Checklist for project completion